infinum/wordpress-handbook/Development environment setup/Setting up development environment.md

 A web service stack based on Linux, Apache, MySQL, and PHP is known as a LAMP stack.
 The Nginx one is known as the LEMP stack.

-If you want to use a local dev environment you can also check [Laravel Valet](https://laravel.com/docs/valet), or [Valet Plus](https://github.com/weprovide/valet-plus).
-If you are on Windows computer you may try [Valet WSL](https://github.com/valeryan/valet-wsl).

-### App based dev solutions

-If you want to use simple solutions that only include the bare minimum (server config), you can use [WAMP](https://www.wampserver.com/en/), [MAMP](https://www.mamp.info/en/), [XAMPP](https://www.apachefriends.org/index.html), or [Local by Flywheel](https://localwp.com/).

-### Vagrant based  dev environments

-We do recommend more WordPress-friendly solutions.
-One such solution is [Varying Vagrant Vagrants](https://varyingvagrantvagrants.org/).
-It is a Vagrant configuration focused on WordPress development.
-The advantage of VVV over MAMP or XAMPP is that it comes bundled with a WordPress-ready server configuration and software packages, such as `php-fpm`, `WP-CLI`, `Composer`, `NodeJs`, and other useful packages.

-Another advantage of using Vagrant is that it is configured independently of your machine because it runs on a virtual machine.
-This way, everyone on your team will develop in the same environment.

-[Homestead](https://laravel.com/docs/homestead) is another such dev environment which uses Vagrant.

-### Docker based solutions

-[WP Local Docker](https://github.com/10up/wp-local-docker-v2) is another development environment you can use.

-The main difference between Vagrant and Docker is that Vagrant uses virtual machines to run environments independent of the host machine via [VirtualBox](https://www.virtualbox.org/) or [VMware](http://www.vmware.com/).
-Each environment has its own virtual machine.
-Docker, on the other hand, uses 'containers' that include your application and all of its dependencies, but shares the operating system with other containers.
-They are isolated processes on the host operating system but are not tied to any specific infrastructure.

-**Vagrant** is easier to set up and get up and running but can be resource-intensive (RAM and space on the disk).
-**Docker** is a bit harder to understand and set up, but it is much faster and uses less CPU and RAM than Vagrant.
+At Infinum we use [Laravel Herd](https://herd.laravel.com/) as it provides a simple way to set up a local development environment.

 ### Default local TLD

 When setting up local projects it's important to **avoid using the reserved `.dev` top-level domain (TLD)**.
-At Infinum, we chose `.test`, as all our local TLD.
-VVV and Laravel Valet will set sites up with `.test` by default, in other solutions, you need to make sure to set this up yourself.
+At Infinum, we chose `.test`, as all our local TLD because Laravel Herd works using this TLD.

-If the client project has a production URL
+If the client project has a production URL:

 ```
 https://clientproject.com